siyanhu/MapEx/README.md

 ### Download pretrained prediction models (KTH dataset)
 You can download pretrained models from this <a href="https://drive.google.com/drive/u/0/folders/1u9WZ9ftwaMbP-RVySuNSVEdUDV_x4Dw6">link</a>.
-Place the zip file under `pretrained_models' directory and unzip the file.
+Place the zip file under `pretrained_models` directory and unzip the file.

     mv ~/Downloads/weights.zip ~/MapEx/pretrained_models/
     cd ~/MapEx/pretrained_models/
     unzip weights.zip

-The `pretrained_model' directory and its subdirectories should be organized as below:
+The `pretrained_model` directory and its subdirectories should be organized as below:

     MapEx
     ├── pretrained_models